algosup/2024-2025-project-3-quickest-path-team-1/documents/FunctionalSpecifications.md

 ### Dynamic Weights:
 Incorporate real-time data such as traffic conditions, weather, or road closures to dynamically adjust travel times.
 ### Multi-Criteria Optimization:
-Allow users to optimize paths based on multiple criteria, such as shortest distance, fastest time, or cost
+Allow users to optimize paths based on multiple criteria, such as shortest distance, fastest time, or cost.

 ## 2. Scalability and Performance Enhancements
 ### Distributed Computation:
 Implement distributed graph processing using frameworks like Apache Giraph or GraphX to handle extremely large datasets.
-### Pre-computation and Caching:
+### Pre-processing and Caching:
-Pre-compute and cache the shortest paths for commonly requested queries to reduce response times.
+Pre-process and cache the shortest paths for commonly requested queries to reduce response times.

 # VI.
 Glossary

-[^1] : Data

-Facts and statistics collected together for reference or analysis.
+[^data]: Facts and statistics collected together for reference or analysis.
+[Source](https://dictionary.cambridge.org/dictionary/english/data)

-Source: Wikipedia

-[^2] : RESTAPI

-An application programming interface (API) that follows the design principles of the REST architectural style.
+[^restapi]: An application programming interface (API) that follows the design principles of the REST architectural style.
+[Source](https://www.redhat.com/en/topics/api/what-is-a-rest-api)

-Source: Wikipedia

 [^cpp]: An object-oriented programming (OOP) language that is viewed by many as the best language for creating large-scale applications.
-Source: Wikipedia

-[^4] : VScode

-An integrated development environment developed by Microsoft for Windows, Linux, macOS and web browsers.

-[^5] : JSON/XML
+[Source](https://en.wikipedia.org/wiki/C%2B%2B)

-JSON is an open data interchange format that is readable by both people and machines.
+[^jsonxml]: JSON is an open data interchange format that is readable by both people and machines.
 JSON is independent of any programming language and is a common API output in a wide variety of applications.
 XML is a markup language that provides rules to define any data.
-Source: Wikipedia

-[^6] : GET
+[Source](https://en.wikipedia.org/wiki/JSON)

-Is one of the standard HTTP request methods used in web communication.
+[^get]: Is one of the standard HTTP request methods used in web communication.
 It is typically used to retrieve data from a server without modifying its state.
 GET requests are widely employed in RESTful APIs, websites, and web applications for fetching resources or information.

-Source: Wikipedia
+[Source](https://en.wikipedia.org/wiki/HTTP)